The Susquehanna River and Surrounding Area

 After European settlement, the Susquehanna River Valley grew into a prosperous, important center of commerce and industry.
 Natural resources, such as timber,

-coal and farm produce were harvested and shipped to markets such as Baltimore and Philadelphia.
+coal and farm produce were harvested and shipped.
 Water-powered mills were built along the valley, bridges were built to join the east bank of the river to the west, and canals (and later railroads and highways) were built along the banks.
-Major cities such as Harrisburg, Pa. and Binghamton, NY were established along the river.
+Major cities such as Harrisburg and Binghamton were also established along the river.